Robotics-Club-IIT-BHU/gym-Baxter_SMA/README.md

 ##  **Installation Guidelines**
 Anyone who want to conribute to this repo or want to modify it, will fork the repo and can create pull requests.
 One can also take this environment as a ready made setup for aiming the same challenges.
 ### Dependencies
-- Python3
+- python3
-- PyBullet
+- pybullet
 - gym
-- OpenCV
+- opencv
 - numpy
-- Matplotlib
+- matplotlib

 After cloning the repo run following commands to quickly done with the required setup